iscrow/Google-Calendar-To-Pushover/README.md

 ## Installation
 Paste this code in a script.google.com project, fill out the 2 variables **pushoverUser** and **pushoverToken** at the top of the code file

+Save

+**IMPORTANT**: Click Run / Run function  / mainProcessEvents.
+This will prompt google to ask you for authorization to run this code.
+Once outhorized it can run on a schedule.

+Now configure a time based trigger

 Click Edit/Current Project Triggers

 Click Add Trigger, fill the form as follows: